jonderwaater/smoothify/README.md

 # strava-smooth

-## INTRODUCTION
+#### Export data from the latest Strava activity to a gpx file, smoothen the GPS data, and re-upload the activity.

-Export data from the last Strava activity to a gpx file, smoothen the GPS data, and re-upload the activity.
+If you suffer from jittery GPS data and from Strava consequently overestimating your athletic abelities, this software is meant to address that issue.

-Functionality of the scripts:
+## The scripts

 -- strava-smooth.py
-Runs the job as described above.
+Tha main script that runs the job as described above.

 -- exportgpx.py
-Retrieves data from the last Strava activity and writes it to a gpx file.
+Retrieves data from the latest Strava activity and writes it to a gpx file.
 **Warning**:
   This code has only been tested on activities recorded with the Strava Android App.
   Currently only position, time and elevation data are extracted.